Pekno/cv-react/src/components/sections/Education/README.md

 - Each language has its own row
 - The progress bar width corresponds to the `value` percentage
-- The color is determined by the `color` property
 - The language name and mastery level are displayed alongside the bar

 ## Styling